P. Subbarayan: In the state cabinet and the Quit India Movement

 Subbarayan was an admirer of Indian National Congress leader Chakravarti Rajagopalachari (Rajaji) right from his early days.
 Rajaji had been his personal lawyer in property cases.
-In 1937, when the Indian National Congress swept to power in the Madras Presidency and Rajaji took over as the Chief Minister of the Presidency, he appointed Subbarayan the Minister of Law and Education.
+In 1937, when the Indian National Congress swept to power in the Madras Presidency and Rajaji took over as the Prime Minister of the Presidency, he appointed Subbarayan the Minister of Law and Education.
 Subbarayan resigned along with other members of the Rajaji cabinet when war was declared in 1939.
 Subbarayan also served as the President of the Board of Control for Cricket in India from 1937–38 to 1945–46.

 Subbarayan actively participated in the Quit India Movement and was arrested along with other Congress leaders as Sathyamurthy and M. Bakthavatsalam.

 In 1947, he served as a Minister for Home and Police in the Ramaswamy Reddiar Cabinet in Madras and was a member of the Constituent Assembly of India.
 He served as a member of the Provincial Constitution Committee.